-Practice good paw hygiene
+Practice good paw hygiene with your furry friend

 If your dog’s yeast infection, allergies, or dryness does not improve enough with over-the-counter products, visit your veterinarian for some advice.
 They will be able to give your buddy a thorough look-over and prescribe the most appropriate medication for Fido’s skin.